 To find the Canvas site for the course, go to www.canvas.ubc.ca and log in with your UBC CWL.
-As of the start of the course, the site is very simple, including only generic UBC student resources (like the Academic Integrity information mentioned above), the course syllabus, assignment guidance documents, recordings of lecture components (by Monday of each week), quizzes, and the course discussion blog for your required discussion participation.
+As of the start of the course, the site is very simple, including only generic UBC student resources (like the Academic Integrity information mentioned above), the course syllabus, assignment guidance documents, recordings of lecture components (by Friday of each week for the following week's materials), quizzes, and the course discussion blog for your required discussion participation.
 Over time, I plan to add more material of relevance to the course, so stay tuned!